StollLab/chiLife/README.md

 simple, flexible and interoperable python interface to protein side chain ensemble modeling, allowing for rapid development of custom analysis and modeling pipelines.
 Simplicity is facilitated by the use of `RotamerEnsemble` and `SpinLabel` objects with standard interfaces for all supported side chain types, side chain modeling methods and protein modeling methods.
-Flexibility is achieved by allowing users to create and use custom `RotamerEnsemble`s and `SpinLabel`s as well as custom side chain modeling methods.
+Flexibility is achieved by allowing users to create and use custom `RotamerEnsemble` and `SpinLabel` objects as well as custom side chain modeling methods.
 Interoperability sought by interactions with other Python-based molecular modeling packages.
 This enables the use of experimental data, like double electron-electron resonance (DEER), in other standalone protein modeling applications that allow user defined restraints, such as pyrosetta and NIH-Xplor.